WASH: Drinking water services

-A "safely managed drinking water service" is "one located on premises, available when needed and free from contamination".
-The terms '"improved water source" and "unimproved water source" were coined in 2002 as a drinking water monitoring tool by the JMP of UNICEF and WHO.
-The term "improved water source" refers to "piped water on premises (piped household water connection located inside the user's dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection)".
+WHO and UNICEF state that a safe drinking water service is one that is located in an accessible location, available when needed, and uncontaminated.
+Additionally, WHO and UNICEF use the terms improved water source and unimproved water source as a water quality monitoring tool.
+The term "improved water source" refers to piped water on premises.
+Examples include a piped household water connection located inside the user's dwelling plot or yard, and other improved drinking water sources such as public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection.

-Access to drinking water is included in Target 6.1 of Sustainable Development Goal 6 (SDG 6), which states: "By 2030, achieve universal and equitable access to safe and affordable drinking water for all".
-This target has one indicator: Indicator 6.1.1 is the "Proportion of population using safely managed drinking water services".
+Access to drinking water is included in Target 6.1 of Sustainable Development Goal 6 (SDG 6), which states: "By 2030, achieve universal and equitable access to safe and affordable drinking water for all."
+This target's single indicator, Indicator 6.1.1, which states "Proportion of population using safely managed drinking water services."
 In 2017, 844 million people still lacked even a basic drinking water service.
-In 2019 it was reported that 435 million people used unimproved sources for their drinking water, and 144 million still used surface waters, such as lakes and streams.
+In 2019, it was reported that 435 million people used unimproved sources for their drinking water, and 144 million still used surface water, such as lakes and streams.

-In general, water resources used to generate drinking water can include surface water, groundwater or rainwater, after collection, distribution and treatment if required.
+Drinking water can be sourced from the following water sources: surface water, groundwater, or rainwater, in each case after collection, treatment, and distribution.
+Desalinated seawater is another potential source for drinking water.

-People without access to safe, reliable domestic water supplies face lower water security at specific times throughout the year due to cyclical changes in water quantity or quality.
+People without access to safe, reliable, domestic water supplies face lower water security at specific times throughout the year due to cyclical changes in water quantity or quality.
 For example, where access to water on-premises is not available, drinking water quality at the point of use (PoU) can be much worse compared to the quality at the point of collection (PoC).
-Correct household practices around hygiene, storage and treatment are therefore important.
-There are interactions between weather, water source and management, and these in turn impact on drinking water safety.
+Correct household practices around hygiene, storage, and treatment are therefore important.
+There are interactions between weather, water source, and management, and these in turn impact drinking water safety.